Contributors | Affiliation | Role |

 I. Field sampling

 Sample collection took place during R/V Pelican cruises on the Louisiana Shelf in the northern part of the Gulf of Mexico.
 At each site, an 8-spot Ocean Instruments Multi-corer collected sediment that was sectioned in 2 cm intervals and placed into 50mL metal clean, acid washed tubes, pre-weighed and labeled microcentrifuge tubes for porosity, and freezer-safe Ziploc bags.
 Tubes were centrifuged at 3500 rpm for 10 minutes to extract and filter supernatant.
-The filtered supernatant was placed into a metal clean/acid washed tube and frozen for later metal and dissolved silica analysis.
+The filtered supernatant was placed into a metal clean/acid washed tube and frozen for later analysis of metal and dissolved silica.
 The 50mL tube of sediment was frozen at -20°C for further analysis.

 II.
 Porewater Dissolved Constituents